 An Undergraduate Honours Degree, 2:2 or above in the subject area in which you intend to teach (or related area)

 GCSE (or equivalent) Mathematics and English at C/4 or above

 Any offer of a place on the programme is made conditional on a successful interview, as well as a satisfactory Enhanced Disclosure from the Disclosure and Barring Service (formally the Criminal Records Bureau – CRB) and a satisfactory Fitness to Teach Declaration.

 For students whose first language is not English there is a language requirement of IELTS 6.5 overall with 6.0 minimum of all components.
 In addition to this, we also accept a wide range of International Qualifications, for more information please visit our English Language Requirements page.

 For additional information about country specific entry requirements visit the your country pages.

-Full-time PGDE students are eligible to apply for the Tuition Fee Loan and the statutory government loans.
-For further information, please go to the FE Advice website.
+Full-time PGDE in FE students are eligible to apply for the Tuition Fee Loan and the statutory government loans.
+For further information, please go to Department of Education, Student Finance England or FE Advice website

 Once you have completed this degree, you will be qualified to become a teacher in a further or post-compulsory education setting.
 This provides vastly diverse opportunities for employment.
 The most common employment settings are FE colleges and Sixth Form colleges, but there is also demand and opportunity in SEND colleges, Alternative Provision establishments, adult education centres, prisons/youth offender institutions, museums, art galleries and hospitals, as well as many smaller institutions that may be funded by public finance, charities or private companies.